-- (b) Employees are required to serve 12 continuous months in these areas before qualifying for travel concessions.
+(b) Employees are required to serve 12 continuous months in these areas before qualifying for travel concessions.
 However, employees' who have less than 12 months continuous service in these areas and who are required to proceed on annual leave to suit the Employer's convenience will be allowed the concession.
-The concession may also be given to an employee who proceeds on annual leave before completing 12 continuous months service provided that the employee returns to the area to complete the 12 continuous months service at the expiration of the period of leave and should such employee not return or complete the required service the Employer may recover the value of the concession provided. - (2) Additional conditions - (a) The Employer will provide the concession by paying or reimbursing costs of annual leave travel for the employee and their dependents travelling with the employee up to the cost of the fully flexible Government rates or equivalent return economy airfares to Perth as at 1 July each year, inclusive of GST, for the employee and their dependents.
-The Employer will provide the Union with a schedule of the fares used for the purposes of this subclause. - (b) Where an employee elects to use transport other than their own, the Employer may require that the travel be booked through the Employer and where the cost of the fare exceeds the maximum provided for in subclause (2)(a) of this clause the Employer may require payment, or consignment of equivalent leave payments for the difference. - (c) An employee travelling other than by air is entitled to payment of the travel concession calculated in accordance with this clause prior to the commencement of their leave.
+The concession may also be given to an employee who proceeds on annual leave before completing 12 continuous months service provided that the employee returns to the area to complete the 12 continuous months service at the expiration of the period of leave and should such employee not return or complete the required service the Employer may recover the value of the concession provided.

+(2) Additional conditions

+- (a) The Employer will provide the concession by paying or reimbursing costs of annual leave travel for the employee and their dependents travelling with the employee up to the cost of the fully flexible Government rates or equivalent return economy airfares to Perth as at 1 July each year, inclusive of GST, for the employee and their dependents.
+The Employer will provide the Union with a schedule of the fares used for the purposes of this subclause. - (b) Reimbursement in accordance with subclause (2)(a) will be paid in the next pay period following receipt of the employee's claim and all requisite information.
+Where this is not practicable, reimbursement will be paid in the following pay period. - (c) Where an employee elects to use transport other than their own, the Employer may require that the travel be booked through the Employer and where the cost of the fare exceeds the maximum provided for in subclause (2)(a) of this clause the Employer may require payment, or consignment of equivalent leave payments for the difference. - (d) An employee travelling other than by air is entitled to payment of the travel concession calculated in accordance with this clause prior to the commencement of their leave.

-- (d) Only one annual leave travel concession per employee or dependant per annum is available. - (e) For the purposes of determining eligibility for Annual Leave Travel Concession, a dependant will mean: - (i) a partner; and/or - (ii) any child who relies on the employee for their main financial support;
+- (e) Only one annual leave travel concession per employee or dependant per annum is available. - (f) For the purposes of determining eligibility for Annual Leave Travel Concession, a dependant will mean: - (i) a partner; and/or - (ii) any child who relies on the employee for their main financial support;